CruceGameDevel/CruceGame/docs/features.md

 - There must be an API, to allow other developers to build other interfaces.
   The interface should not interfere with the game.
 It's only purpose is user interaction.
+- The business logic of the application must be packed into one library (or more, if it is needed) in order to use it for UI development.
 - The build must be tested with valgrind.